 Returning students with account holds must reconcile issues prior to registration.
-Students may check their account statuses through the web portal or by contacting he Financial Aid Officer and Bursar.
-Student bills are sent out after the end of add-drop week.
+Students may check their account statuses through the web portal or by contacting the Registrar.
+Student bills are available electronically through the KBOCC web portal following the end of add-drop week.